 How To Apply For The Employee Retention Tax Credit

 Need a guide to apply for the Employee Retention Credit?
-We've got you covered.
+Here's everything you need to know about applying for the ERC stimulus.

 The words “employee retention tax credit” might be haunting your dreams, your business websites, or your weirdly targeted podcast ads.
-While we can’t promise to make it go away, we can absolutely tell you how to apply for employee retention credit (ERC).
+While we can’t promise to make it go away, we can absolutely tell you how to apply for employee retention credit (ERC) or ERC stimulus.

 In this article, we will walk you through a brief explanation of the ERC, the two options you have for applying for the ERC, if you should hire a professional to help you, and, of course, how to apply for the ERC.